AssetFetch/spec/spec.md

 ## 3.6.
 Asset unlocking (optional)

-The unlocking system in AssetFetch works by linking individual components to an "unlocking query".

 When operating *without* asset unlocking, there is only one download-related piece of information that the provider MUST define:

 - The query to download the component file (for every component)